ywnch/toolbox/README.md

 ## Toolbox

 > A toolbox for geospatial related tasks, but only one tool exists so far.
+It is accompanied with this [blog post](https://towardsdatascience.com/connecting-pois-to-a-road-network-358a81447944).

 - `connect_poi()`: integrate a set of POIs onto the road network based on the nearest projected point.
 Use case and example illustrated in `demo_connect_poi.ipynb`.